 Total Paid: $17483

-That's $2690 difference over just a 48 month period and best of all you also have lower payments as well.
-Money you could be using to build your savings account or paying off other debts.
+That's a $2,690 difference over just a 48-month period and best of all you also have lower payments as well.
+The money you could be using to build your savings account or pay off other debts.
 If you are able to get a personal Personal loan for just 6% which is more than possible, you will actually pay just 1,857.00 in interest and save an additional $625 in just 48 months.
 The power of lower interest rates is really telling.

 What is the quickest way to get out of debt?